 The County's property and casualty contributions to the Pool are recorded as expenditures from its operating funds at the time of payment to the Pool.
-The County's contributions to the Pool for the year ended June 30, 2019 were \$239,060.
+The County's contributions to the Pool for the year ended June 30, 2020 were \$262,376.

 The Pool uses reinsurance and excess risk-sharing agreements to reduce its exposure to large losses.
 The Pool retains general, automobile, police professional, and public officials' liability risks up to \$500,000 per claim.
 Claims exceeding \$500,000 are reinsured through reinsurance and excess risk-sharing agreements up to the amount of risk-sharing protection provided by the County's risk-sharing certificate.
 Property and automobile physical damage risks are retained by the Pool up to \$250,000 each occurrence, each location.
-Property risks exceeding \$250,000 are reinsured through reinsurance and excess risk-sharing agreements up to the amount of risk-sharing protection provided by the County's risk-sharing certificate.
+Property risks exceeding \$250,000 are reinsured through reinsurance and excess risk-sharing agreements up to the amount of risk-sharing the County's risk-sharing ertificate.